x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Is it necessary to file an in-app support ticket when I experience an issue with Outlook for iOS and Android?

 Yes, if you want to troubleshoot and resolve the issue, or if you want to inform us of a product defect or limitation, you will need to file an in-app support ticket.
 Only through filing an in-app support ticket can the Outlook app's logs get collected and analyzed by our product engineers.

+Customers with a Microsoft Premier agreement can open support cases with Customer Service & Support (CSS).
+Instead of having the user initiate an in-app support ticket, the user can leverage Collect Diagnostics to upload the logs and share the incident ID with CSS/Premier.
+Collect Diagnostics will capture data from Outlook for iOS and Android, Authenticator, and the Company Portal and upload all the relevant logs to Microsoft.
+Microsoft Support Escalation Engineers can use the incident ID to access the diagnostic logs and troubleshoot the user's issue.

+To gather the logs:
+1. Within Outlook for iOS and Android’s settings, tap Help & Feedback.
+2. Tap Collect Diagnostics.
+3. Tap Get Started.
+4. Tap Upload Outlook Logs (iOS) or Collect Logs (Android).
+5. Share the incident ID with CSS.

 ### Q: As an Exchange administrator, is there a way for me to determine if Outlook clients are utilizing the Office 365-based architecture?